amykapernick/amys_kapers/site/workshops/front-end-web-fundamentals.md

 ## Pre-requisites

-Some experience with front end code desirable, a basic understanding of HTML and CSS.
-Some experience with JavaScript is also useful, but not essential.
+Some experience with front end code desirable, a basic understanding of HTML and CSS as fundamental concepts won't be covered.
+Some experience with JavaScript is also useful as the tests will be written in JavaScript.

 ## Length

 This workshop is two full days:

-- Day 1: Semantic HTML and CSS Layouts
+- Day 1: Semantic HTML, Accessibility and CSS Layouts
-- Day 2: Front End Testing
+- Day 2: Front End Testing and Testing Pipelines

 ## Interested?